-The eBee is a small (37.8 inches wingspan) and ultra-light (maximum take-off weight of 1.7 pounds) platform made of flexible foam that performs pre-programmed precision aerial mapping missions thanks to the on-board GPS and the related flight management software (eMotion) that allows the operator to plan safely and efficiently a mission in 3D, and then monitor it in real-time.
-Thanks to the embedded camera, protected by a foam envelope, the eBee takes a collection of high-definition still images that are used later to generate maps and contour lines of the surveyed area.
+The eBee is a small (37.8 inches wingspan) and ultra-light (maximum take-off weight of 1.7 pounds) platform made of flexible-foam that performs pre-programmed aerial mapping missions with an on-board GPS, and a related flight-management software (eMotion). eMotion allows the operator to safely and efficiently plan a flight in 2D or 3D, and then monitor the mission in real-time.
+Thanks to the embedded camera, protected by a foam envelope, the eBee takes a collection of high-definition still images used to generate dynamic maps and contour lines of the targeted terrain.